MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/migrate-to-operations-manager-managed-instance.md

 ### Other supported artifacts for migration

-Below are the other supported artifacts for migration but migration steps are not documented
+Below are the other supported artifacts for migration but migration steps are not documented:

 - System Center Operations Manager Databases (Ops DB & DW)
 - Operations Console